-This 2018 UK study published in Lancet, substantiates state, "Extended PCV vaccines have been licensed on immunogenicity alone and thus there is an established precedent for using immunogenicity studies to inform vaccine policy."
+This 2018 UK study published in Lancet, substantiates this concern as well.
+In the discussion section they state, "Extended PCV vaccines have been licensed on immunogenicity alone and thus there is an established precedent for using immunogenicity studies to inform vaccine policy."

 Closer to home, the National Advisory Committee on Immunization (NACI) provides medical, scientific, and public health advice on the use of vaccines in Canada.
-Iln a 2015 PPV23 revaccination statement Section IV: Vaccines), "Efficacy-Direct and Indirect No study found; Effectiveness No study found; Immunogenicity A total of 10 studies were reviewed..."
-The statement then goes on to discuss the 10 immunogenicity studies where antibodies are measured as a basis for their policy decision.
+In a 2015 PPV23 revaccination statement they specifically state (regarding PPV23 vaccine in Section IV: Vaccines), "Efficacy-Direct and Indirect No study found; Effectiveness No study found; Immunogenicity A total of 10 studies were reviewed ... " The statement then goes on to discuss the 10 immunogenicity studies where antibodies are measured as a basis for their policy decision.

 Immunogenicity of a vaccine is determined by measuring seroconversion.
-Seroconversion refers to the levels of antigen-specific antibody titers found in a
+Seroconversion refers to the levels of antigen-specific antibody titers found in a subject's blood after vaccination.

-Unfortunately however, the antibodies produced by seroconversion are only surrogates of protection. meaning they may protect against a disease.
+Unfortunately however, the antibodies produced by seroconversion are only surrogates of protection, meaning they may protect against a disease.
 It is well documented that some people have high titer levels, yet still succumb to the infection and others with low titer levels do not succumb to the infection at all.
 In other words, antigen levels do not necessarily correlate to protection.
 They are only a surrogate for actual immunity.